MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-common-query-tasks.md

 You can use a couple data connections to complete these tasks.
 The data is available for you to download or connect to, in case you want to step through these tasks yourself.

 The first data connection is [an Excel workbook](https://download.microsoft.com/download/5/7/0/5701F78F-C3C2-450C-BCCE-AAB60C31051D/PBI_Edu_ELSi_Enrollment_v2.xlsx), which you can download and save locally.
-The other is a Web resource that's also used in other Power BI Desktop articles:
+The other is a Web resource:

 <https://www.bankrate.com/retirement/best-and-worst-states-for-retirement/>